Mike Evans Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Matchup vs. Los Angeles

-- Against the Rams, Evans has averaged 94 receiving yards per game over his four career matchups, 22.5 more than his over/under for Sunday's game.
+- Evans is averaging 94 receiving yards per game in four career matchups against the Rams, 21.5 more than his receiving yards prop bet over/under for Sunday's game (72.5).

-- Evans, in four matchups, had a touchdown catch three times.
-But he did not have multiple TDs in any of those games.
+- In four matchups versus the Rams, Evans has had a TD catch three times, but not more than one in a single contest.

 - Note: Evans' stats vs. Rams date back to 2016.